Tips for making home electricity complaints

 But the plan he had was no longer in use.
 I had to settle for a different plan and a little more expensive.
 Even so, it is not as expensive as the company that wanted to cheat me.

-A "salmming" can cost the electricity company more than $ 15,000.
-Not to mention the law suits and bad prestige that they will have.
+A "slamming" can cost the electricity company more than $ 15,000.
+Not to mention the lawsuits and bad prestige that they will have.

 It is one of the reasons why all customers that require a public service must go through a recording or some special procedure to determine if the client wants the service.